UA-Online/style-guide/_pages/off-campus-off-campus-on-campus-on-campus.md

 ---
 title: off campus, off-campus, on campus, on-campus
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## off campus, off-campus, on campus, on-campus
+# off campus, off-campus, on campus, on-campus

 Hyphenate when used as a modifier but not when “campus” is used as a noun.